billwang7599/zmk-corne/README.md

 # ZMK Corne
-This is my configuration for my CRKBD.
+This is my configuration for my 42-key split keyboard (Corne).